jgreco/mpv-youtube-quality/README.md

 - [x] Optional OSC extension.
 - [ ] Detect when there is no video output and then deactivate video menu and formats.
 - [ ] Scrolling for long menus
-- [ ] Get formats from when mpv calls youtube-dl (yt-dlp) to get the video, instead of calling youtube-dl (yt-dlp) again.
+- [x] Get formats from when mpv calls yt-dlp/youtube-dl to get the video, instead of calling yt-dlp/youtube-dl  again. (implemented on get_json_from_ytdl_hook branch, requires PR for mpv to be merged)
 - [ ] Keep data buffer of unchanged format (e.g. after selecting a new audio format, having to reload the already buffered video data is wasteful).
 - [ ] *\[your suggestion here\]*